cloudmesh/client/docs/source/quickstart.rst

 HPC
 -----

-IN order to use the HPC experiment management functionality, you must register the queuing system in the yaml file and register the login node in the .ssh/config file.
+In order to use the HPC experiment management functionality, you must register the queuing system in the yaml file and register the login node in the .ssh/config file.
 If you are using india and have used the clouds before, you may have already done this.